 Can I Sell My Inherited Property At A Loss?

 In the event that the inherited home is worth less than what is owed, consider a short sale.
-In this process, the lender agrees to let the property owner sell the inherited home for lower than what is owed to prevent the inheritor from having to make up any difference.
-Lenders need to approve these sales, as the inherited property is being sold “at loss.”
+In this process, the lender agrees to let the property owner sell the home for lower than what is owed to prevent the inheritor from having to make up any difference.
+Lenders need to approve these sales, as the property is being sold “at loss.”

 Final Thoughts: Should I Sell or Rent an Inherited House?